Backers blast approved ballot language for Ohio's fall abortion amendment as misleading

 COLUMBUS, Ohio (AP) — The Ohio Ballot Board approved language Thursday for a fall measure seeking to establish abortion access as a fundamental right, but one Democratic member blasted it as "rife with misleading and defective language."

-Key among opponents' objections is language developed by Republican Secretary of State Frank LaRose, an abortion opponent, amid warnings the language could face a legal challenge even before the proposal goes before Ohio voters in November.
+Key among opponents’ objections were several aspects of language developed by Republican Secretary of State Frank LaRose, an abortion opponent, which they warned could prompt a legal challenge.

-Among the new language, the word “fetus” in the Democrats' proposal was changed to “unborn child” in the ballot measure.
+Among the revisions, the word “fetus” in the amendment was changed to “unborn child” in the ballot description.

 LaRose's summary turned that section on its head.
 It now says the amendment would “always allow an unborn child to be aborted at any stage of pregnancy, regardless of viability if, in the treating physician's determination” the life and health exception applies.

-“The entire summary is propaganda,” said Lauren Blauvelt, co-chair of Ohioans United for Reproductive Rights.
+“The entire summary is propaganda,” said Lauren Blauvelt, co-chair of Ohioans United for Reproductive Rights, the statewide coalition of organizations supporting abortion rights and related causes that has proposed the amendment.

 She noted that the state's Republican attorney general, Dave Yost, certified the group's original wording as fair and accurate and that 700,000 Ohioans read it when they signed petitions to get the measure on the fall ballot.

-Note: This story was first published on August 24, 2023.
-It was updated on August 25, 2023, to remove an erroneous reference to the proposal being advanced by Democrats.
-It is being advanced by the statewide coalition Ohioans United for Reproductive Rights.